morse-simulator/morse/doc/morse/user/overlays.rst

 Components can be easily overlaid from the :doc:`MORSE Builder API
 <../user/builder>` with the method
-:py:meth:`morse.builder.abstractcomponent.configure_overlay`.
+:meth:`morse.builder.abstractcomponent.AbstractComponent.add_overlay`.

-This method takes two parameters, the middleware to use (cf :py:mod:`morse.builder.data` for the list of available options) and the full-qualified Python name of the overlay class (for instance, ``morse.my_overlays.MyPTU``)
+This method takes two parameters, the middleware to use (cf :mod:`morse.builder.data` for the list of available options) and the full-qualified Python name of the overlay class (for instance, ``morse.my_overlays.MyPTU``)